Methotrexate is used to treat conditions in which “excessive activity” in the body is causing problems.

 If you forget to take a dose, take it as soon as you remember if it is within two days of when you should have taken it.

 If you have missed a dose for more than two days, ask your doctor or clinic to tell you what to do.
 Never take two doses together to make up for the forgotten dose.

 You may be recommended to take folinic acid tablets while being treated with methotrexate.
 This is to help reduce unwanted side effects.
 Your doctor will tell you what day (or days) of the week you can take it.

 How to get the most out of your treatment?

-If you are not sure why you are taking it, or what dose to take, or what day of the week you should do it, ask your doctor.
+Ask your doctor if you are not sure why you are taking it, what dose to accept, or what day of the week you should do it.